hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - J. D. Anderson, Jr., 1997:  *A History of Aerodynamics*.
 Cambridge University Press.

 - D. Bloor, 2011:  *The Enigma of the Aerofoil:  Rival Theories in Aerodynamics, 1909-1930*.
 University of Chicago Press.

+- N. Bohr, 1909:  Determination of the surface tension of water by the method of jet vibration.  *Philosophical Transactions of the Royal Society*, A209:  441-458.

 - A. Calaprice, D. Kennefick, and R. Schulmann, 2015:  *An Einstein Encyclopedia*.
 Princeton University Press.